BlaqueDevs/se-assignment-day-4-software-project-management-fattyolaojo444github/README.md

 iii.
 It saving costs
 iv.
 It is a means of improving communication between developers, clients, project manager and all stakeholders involve.
-v. it provides the development team a competitive advantage
+v. it provides the development team a competitive advantage vi.
+It builds customer loyalty vii.
+It also improves brand value in the market.

+ How to meet deadline
+ The project manager should know the strengths and weaknesses of your team. ...
+Document the scope of the project before  start.
+Set goals within realistic timelines.
+Ensuring team members understand schedules and deadlines before launch.
+The use of collaboration tools.

 ## 2. How does effective cost control ctribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?